azaj01/fara/README.md

 | `fara7b_om2w_browserbase` | Fara-7B trajectories on Online-Mind2Web tasks executed via Browserbase | 106 | 215 (≈2 reviewers/task; UV-blind **and** UV-informed stages) |
 | `internal` | Heldout aurora-v2 task suite scored with the same WebSurfer + verifier stack | 154 | 154 (1 reviewer/task; UV-blind only) |

 Reviewer identities are anonymized as `Judge1` … `JudgeN` using a single shared map across both splits.
-The build script that produced the dataset (with full schema + provenance) ships alongside the data on HuggingFace at [`microsoft/CUAVerifierBench`](https://huggingface.co/datasets/microsoft/CUAVerifierBench); see the [dataset README](https://huggingface.co/datasets/microsoft/CUAVerifierBench/blob/main/README.md) for the full column list.
+The build script that produced the dataset (with full schema + provenance) ships alongside the data on Hugging Face at [`microsoft/CUAVerifierBench`](https://huggingface.co/datasets/microsoft/CUAVerifierBench); see the [dataset README](https://huggingface.co/datasets/microsoft/CUAVerifierBench/blob/main/README.md) for the full column list.

 ```python
 from datasets import load_dataset